BryceRussell/astro-bryceguy/README.md

 # astro-bryceguy

-This is an old monorepo for a few Astro component packages, these packages have been all been depreciated or removed.
-All components have been updated and moved to [`astro-headless-ui`](https://github.com/BryceRussell/astro-headless-ui) library
+This is an old monorepo for a few Astro component packages I made, these packages have been all been depreciated and moved to [`astro-headless-ui`](https://github.com/BryceRussell/astro-headless-ui)

 ## [astro-headless-ui](https://github.com/BryceRussell/astro-headless-ui)